greg-raven/grus/_posts/2012-02-02-where-we-get-our-rights.md

 ---
-title: 'Where we get our rights'
+title: "Where we get our rights"
 layout: post
 categories:
 - Cartoon